- Optimizely Web Experimentation

 - Media – Subscriptions, ad clicks

-Micro-conversions occur during the user journey as visitors travel from one step of the funnel to another.
+Micro-conversions occur as visitors travel from one step of the funnel to another.
 Each part of the visitor's experience may have different micro-conversions.

 A few examples of micro-conversions for an ecommerce site include: